yegor256/blog/_posts/2017/nov/2017-11-28-microtasking.md

   - "Most professional and self-motivated developers were enjoying micro-tasking, while their less mature and less skilled colleagues were finding it difficult to keep up."
 ---

-"What are you doing now?"&mdash;when you hear this question from your boss, be aware: you're dealing with a [micromanager]({% pst 2015/sep/2015-09-22-micromanagement %}).
+"What are you doing now?"---when you hear this question from your boss, be aware: you're dealing with a [micromanager]({% pst 2015/sep/2015-09-22-micromanagement %}).
 Keeping us busy is the key objective of these creatures and this